endo64/redo/README.md

 ---

-An example use (no need to quote)
+An example use:

 First add some to-do items:

+> No need to quote `<text>` unless it contains special symbols like `&`

     > redo Write README.md
     > redo Add CLI mode
     > redo Add release package to GitHub
     > redo Go to shopping

-No arguments to list:
+No arguments to get list of to-do items:

     > redo
     ID      Done?
 Text